Don’t wait until you develop Alzheimer’s disease – prevent it!

 Zinc**, 40 mg: do not add copper, unless instructed to do so by your Healthcare provider.

-Some combination of the following (most of these are present in a normal diet, so if you are healthy and eat well, there is no need to adhere closely to the dosages noted below).
+Some combination of the following vitamins will help to prevent Alzheimer’s disease (most of these are present in a normal diet, so if you are healthy and eat well, there is no need to adhere closely to the dosages noted below).

 Vitamin B complex: take a VBCo pill once or twice daily.
 Vitamin B preparations, made by many different manufacturers, are more or less equal: pick one based on how closely its ingredients match the list below: